 Join our mailing list to keep up-to-date with our latest news and eventsClick here to sign up for our newsletter

-To commemorate the centenary of the First World War, the Jewish Museum London and Jewish Military Museum are delighted to announce For King and Country? a major new exhibition exploring the Jewish experience of the First World War, opening on 19 March 2014.
+To commemorate the centenary of the First World War, the Jewish Museum London and Jewish Military Museum are delighted to announce For King and Country? a major new exhibition exploring the Jewish experience of the First World War.

 Over 50,000 Jewish soldiers fought for Britain during the First World War, sharing in the horror and loss experienced by the whole country.
 This exhibition will tell personal stories of loyalty and service while uncovering narratives of those who didn’t fight.
 It will also look at the lives of the British Jews who experienced war away from the battlefield.